cricehomelab/FastAPI/README.md

     - Find ways to remind.
 - Need to take an attempt at security.
     - Do this last.

+TODO list for a front end:
 - Create a rough front end for testing                    => IN PROGRESS

-TODO list for a front end:
-- Create a front end for the app.
+    - class that can make API calls current functions.    => IN PROGRESS
+    - segmenting classes by call type.                    => IN PROGRESS
+    - Create an interface to be able to run easily.

 Clean up items:
 - Clean up the SQL queries that have * in them to be more specific.